 This appendix provides for a coordinated response to actual or potential discharges and/or releases of hazardous materials by employing all local, state and federal resources available for minimizing the threat during a disaster.
 This appendix establishes the lead coordination roles and the specification of responsibilities among state agencies that may be brought to bear in response actions.
 This appendix is applicable to all state departments and agencies with responsibilities and assets to support the local response to actual and potential discharges and releases of hazardous materials.
+Federal and state laws and regulations require oil spills, hazardous substance releases or responses to weapons of mass destruction be managed with a trained and competent response management organization.

 Response to oil discharges and hazardous substance releases will be in accordance with the State Oil Spill Plan and the North Carolina Area Contingency Plan (NCACP).
-The two plans effectuate the response powers and responsibilities created by the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, the authorities established by Section 311 of the Clean Water Act (CWA), as amended, and the Oil Pollution Act (OPA).
+The two plans effectuate the response powers and responsibilities created by the Comprehensive Environmental Response.
+Compensation, and Liability Act (CERCLA), as amended, the authorities established by Section 311 of the Clean Water Act (CWA), as amended, and the Oil Pollution Act (OPA).
 This appendix does not impede or negate the use of or request for the activation of the National Response Team (NRT) or Federal Regional Response Team (F-RRT).